Find a Qualified Attorney Near You

 While not as serious as murder charges, the penalties for involuntary manslaughter can still be harsh.
 The State alleges that a human life ended due to the offender’s criminal negligence or reckless behavior.

-In an involuntary manslaughter case, it's important to understand the laws that form the basis of the charge.
-Meeting with an experienced attorney can bring out the best defense strategy.
+Understanding the laws that constitute an involuntary manslaughter charge is important.
+Meeting with an experienced attorney can help develop the best defense strategy.
 Consider talking to a local criminal defense attorney as soon as possible.

 Can I Solve This on My Own or Do I Need an Attorney?